lanre-mark/meetgraphl/CONTRIBUTING.md

 # Thank You

-We are grateful that you considered contributing to React Extension Boilerplate.
+We are grateful that you considered contributing to Google Meet Graphík.
 Please follow the below guidelines for contribution.

 Follow the golden rule